 Environment Separation

-Create separate keys for:
+Create separate keys for:- production

 - staging